GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

     autovalidateMode: AutovalidateMode.disable,
     autoFocusOnFirstError: true,
     submit: () async {
-      // This is the default submission logic,
+      // This is the default submission logic:
-      // It may be override when calling form.submit( () async { });
+      //  1. it may be override when calling form.submit( () async { });
-      // It may contains server validation.
-      await serverError =  authRepository.signInWithEmailAndPassword(
+      //  2. it may contains server validation. await serverError =  authRepository.signInWithEmailAndPassword(
           email: email.text,
           password: password.text,